 If your finances are in such bad shape that the prospect of future cuts are already giving you sleepless nights, a Trust Deed may be one of the only steps you can take that will quickly help you get out of debt and let you get some sleep.

 Although there are other options available to you, such as Debt Management Plans (DMP) these can take a considerable number of years to complete, often involve stressful negotiations with creditors and can wear you down eventually.
 A Trust Deed on the other hand, has none of these disadvantages and is often a better choice when you need to deal with debt quickly:

 A Trust Deed can help you write off some of what you owe, sometimes up to 70%, and help you get out of debt faster.
 Your creditors won’t get a substantial proportion of the interest and charges they have heaped on your original borrowings.

-A Trust Deed takes only 48 months to complete compared to a debt management plan, which could take more than 5 years to complete, so you’ll be debt free faster.
+A Trust Deed takes only 48 months to complete compared to a debt management plan, which could take more than 5 years to complete depending on how much you owe, so you’ll be debt free faster.

 A Trustee can set up a Trust Deed within weeks of your first meeting.
 Compare that to DMP, which could take months for you to complete all the negotiations with creditors.

 No More Interest!

 Creditors cannot charge you any more interest on your debts once you have a Trust Deed.
 All interest and charges are generally not applied to your debts whilst on the plan.

 You have the support of a Trustee with an in-depth knowledge of finance and law.
 Their experience means they can offer advice on how to deal with unexpected financial events that would ordinarily push you off track if you were on a DMP.

 Your Trustee handles all the negotiations with your creditors.
 Instead of wasting months trying to persuade reluctant creditors to accept your debt payment plan, your Trustee (Insolvency Practioner) arranges a payment plan with your creditors instead.